Staleness Factors and Volatility Estimation at High Frequencies

 We estimate spot systematic and idiosyncratic volatility in efficient price processes using local factor analysis and derive corresponding integrated volatility measures by aggregating non-overlapping local volatility proxies.
 We find that the volatility estimates remain unbiased, whereas estimated co-volatilities are biased due to price staleness.
 By locally correcting for this bias using inverse staleness weighting, we obtain a consistent and unbiased estimator.
 The convergence rates of the integrated estimators are significantly faster than those of the spot estimates.
 This difference validates the efficiency of the aggregation process following nonlinear factor analysis.
 Our empirical study demonstrates that the LPCA estimator of the volatility matrix without data staleness correction results in higher out-of-sample risk in constrained portfolio allocation compared to the corrected estimator.

-The remainder of this article is organized as follows.
+The remainder of this paper is organized as follows.
 Section \ref{sec:Price Staleness Factor Analysis} introduces the SFM, detailing the model estimation procedure and presenting the key theoretical results.
 Section \ref{sec:Efficient Price Volatility Estimation} describes the estimation method for efficient price volatility matrices and derives the associated theoretical properties.
 Section \ref{sec:Simulation} presents a simulation study that assesses the finite-sample performance of the proposed estimators.
 Section \ref{sec:Empirical Application} provides an empirical analysis, demonstrating the practical application of the model.
 Finally, Section \ref{sec:Conclusion} concludes the paper.
-All proofs and supplementary results are provided in the Supplementary Material.
+All proofs and extra results are provided in the supplementary materials.